-- 14.32.1 All testing described herein shall be performed by an independent, experienced third party. - 14.32.2 All Wind Turbine equipment shall be tested to demonstrate it meets stated design criteria and is fit for purpose. - 14.32.3 Wind Turbine testing shall include the following, at a minimum: - (1) All testing specified in the Applicable Standards. - (2) All testing reasonably recommended or required by the applicable equipment suppliers. - (3) Design testing / factory acceptance testing, including the following: (Note: results of all such testing shall be documented and made available for Owner review, and any testing for non-Project Specific units shall be performed on components of an identical design and construction as those to be installed in Project Specific Wind Turbines.
-As used herein, "Project Specific" means those items that have been specifically manufactured or furnished for the Project.)
-[Note to PacifiCorp: these requirements were not part of the last RFP, but have been provided here for your review and consideration.
-They can be cumbersome, but are very thorough.
-If kept, expect some modest pushback from OEMs.] - (a) Rotor blades: - 1.
-Static load testing on at least two (2) identical units. - 2.
-Dynamic (fatigue) load testing on at least two (2) identical units. - 3.
-DSC analysis of epoxy, hardener, and casting on at least two (2) identical units. - 4.
-Non-destructive inspection (e.g., ultrasonic test) on all Project Specific units, including spars.
+- 14.32.1 All testing described herein shall be performed by an independent, experienced third party. - 14.32.2 All Wind Turbine equipment shall be tested to demonstrate it meets stated design criteria and is fit for purpose. - 14.32.3 Wind Turbine testing shall include the following, at a minimum: - (1) All testing specified in the Applicable Standards. - (2) All testing reasonably recommended or required by the applicable equipment suppliers. - (3) Design testing / factory acceptance testing.
+(Note: results of all such testing shall be documented and made available for Owner review.) - (4) All exposed cable sections shall be visually inspected for physical damage or manufacturing defects.
+Such inspections shall be performed prior to and during installation. - (5) Start-up, test, commission, and successfully achieve commissioning completion and substantial completion of all Wind Turbines and other Wind Turbine equipment, including the SCADA System and service lifts (if elected by Owner). - (6) Reliability test following commissioning completion: - (a) Minimum duration: 72 hours. - (b) Each individual Wind Turbine shall maintain a minimum availability level of at least 80 percent (80%), as calculated at the end of the test, and as determined using the availability calculation in the Project availability agreement.